opensafely-core/backend-server/jobrunner/playbook.md

 ## Debugging jobs

-### View specific job logs
+### View the logs of running jobs

     watch-job-logs.sh

-This will let you choose a job's output to tail.
+This will let you choose a job's output to tail from all currently running jobs.

 Supply a string argument to filter to just job names matching that string.
 If there is only one match it will automatically select that